chriskrycho/v5.chriskrycho.com/site/journal/Read the Code/Using Drop for Safety in Rust.md

 ---
-title: Using Drop for Safety in Rust
+title: "Read the Code: Using Drop for Safety in Rust"
 subtitle: |
-    A deep dive into Rust’s `Vec::drain` and its corresponding `Drop` as an example of how ownership prevents subtle bugs—memory and otherwise!
+    A deep dive into Rust’s `vec::Drain` and its `Drop` implementation as an example of how ownership prevents subtle bugs—memory and otherwise!

-date: 2024-12-11T19:00:00-0700
+date: 2024-12-12T12:00:00-0700

 tags:
     - Rust